Sean-D-Kennedy/AdvancedJavaProgramming/src/j23/markdown/Sample.md

 ### Inline Code

-Functional interfaces in Java can be annotated with : `@FunctionalInterface` and if the interface
+Functional interfaces in Java can be annotated with : `@FunctionalInterface` and if
-contains just one `abstract` method, the code will comppile.
+the interface contains just one `abstract` method, the code will compile.

 ### Fenced Code Blocks